xk1234/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add people by their names to the list.
-2. Address book adds those people to the list.
+2. Address book adds those contacts that passes the filter to the list.

 Use case ends.